Skip to content

 About this calculator

 Thermodynamics governs whether a chemical reaction will occur spontaneously.
 The Gibbs free energy (ΔG) combines enthalpy (ΔH) and entropy (ΔS) to give a single criterion for spontaneity: when ΔG < 0, a reaction proceeds spontaneously.
 The core relationship is ΔG = ΔH − T·ΔS, where T is temperature in Kelvin.
-This calculator extends that relationship with a pressure correction factor, computing the result as: ΔG = (ΔH × 1000 − T × ΔS) × P / 1000.
-The ΔH input is in kJ/mol (converted to J/mol internally by multiplying by 1000), while ΔS is in J/(mol·K).
+This calculator computes the result as: ΔG = (ΔH × 1000 − T × ΔS) / 1000.
+The ΔH input is in kJ/mol (converted to J/mol internally by multiplying by 1000), while ΔS is in J/(mol·K), and the result is converted back to kJ/mol.
 A positive ΔG means the reaction is non-spontaneous under those conditions; a negative ΔG means it is spontaneous.
 Temperature plays a critical role — for endothermic reactions (ΔH > 0), high temperatures can drive spontaneity by making T·ΔS large enough.

 How to use